I am Steve Hurley and welcome to Explaining Science

 Explaining Science contains articles on astronomy, space and space travel – written at a level which is easily accessible to the non-scientist but without being dumbed down.
 This is often a difficult balance to achieve, but I hope I manage it most of the time.

-There are over 160 posts available.
+There are over 160 posts.
 To view the most recent click on the icon below

-I’ve listed below a selection of my posts, which have attracted the greatest interest among my readers and which I’ve enjoying writing the most.
-To view any of these posts please click on its hyperlink.
+Here’s a selection of my posts, which have attracted the greatest interest among my readers and I’ve enjoyed writing the most.
+To view a post click on its link.

 The anthropic principle – the idea that the laws of physics, and the properties of the Universe as a whole, are somehow finely tuned to allow our existence.